 “Be quick.
-It’ll melt soon.”
+It’ll melt.”
 She held out a cone-shaped object.
 “Vanilla, right?”

-She’d almost finished her cone and used the tip of her tongue to tease out the last of the ice cream.
-Big brown eyes fixed on him.
-She said, “Strawberry.”
+“The top is icy, but the rest’s good.”
+She’d almost finished hers and poked the tip of her tongue into the last bit of cone.
+Big brown eyes fixed on him, she said, “Strawberry.”

 Avril grinned as he removed the last of the wrapper from his.
 “What are you doing here, the last time we saw each other—”

 The cone fell to the table as Avril scrambled backward.
 The bench he sat on was fixed in place and tripped him as he retreated.
 Avril’s back struck the ground when he landed.
-The pleasant memories he’d recalled a moment ago vanished as he searched them for their last encounter, and he realized he’d never seen her before.
+The pleasant memories he’d recalled a moment ago vanished as he tried to recall their last encounter and realized he’d never seen her before.

 He didn’t know her at all.

 She guffawed into a hand, a sound that ended with a snort, and asked, “What are you doing?”